trailfrost/kineo/packages/kineo-neo4j/README.md

-# Kineo Neo4j adapter
+# (Deprecated) Kineo Neo4j adapter

 Adapter for Neo4j for Kineo, allowing you to use Kineo as an OGM for Neo4j.
+This has been deprecated and moved into the main `kineo` package.

 ## Usage